 Apps for Learning Slovene

-I think this is one of the best apps for learning Slovene but others can argue there isn’t much competition.
+I think Memrise is one of the best apps for learning Slovenian but others can argue there isn’t much competition.
 For some unknown reason – which I am still very annoyed about – they removed the option to select Slovenian as a language you can learn via the app so you will have to log into the website to add them.
 Something nice about Memrise is that there are user-submitted courses and there are a lot of them!
-Some are based on Slovenian language learning books.
+Some are based on the same Slovenian language books you would use in a course.

-This is such an underrated app that even I slept on it.
-I had it downloaded to my phone for months but just really didn’t like how ugly the app looked and the way it was set up that I didn’t realize how GREAT it really is.
-This app, while ugly, is so incredibly useful.
+50 Languages is such an underrated app that even I slept on it.
+I had it downloaded to my phone for months but just really didn’t like how ugly the app looked that I didn’t realize how GREAT it really is.
+50 Languages is so incredibly useful.
 There is a phrasebook which has so many phrases and sentences broken down for certain situations and wait for it… WITH REAL AUDIO!
 Yes.
 Real people speaking these sentences, words, and phrases that you will need and you will use when speaking Slovene.

 As if this wasn’t generous enough, there are vocabulary lists, games, flashcards, Google Translate right within the app, important info when traveling, links to other resources like radio stations when available.
 This app really has it all and I am looking forward to adding it to my toolkit.